 There are two minutes to match the first tire/wheel position, and five minutes overall to match all four tire/wheel positions.
 If it takes longer, the matching process stops and must be restarted.

-Follow the TPMS sensor matching process:
+The TPMS sensor matching process is: